 Straight out of the box, only InDesign already has this folder.
 But actually, this trick works for most Adobe apps.
 Just create a folder named Fonts inside its application folder (next to the app itself), and export your fonts there.
 Again, if you create that folder while the app is running, you have to restart it that once, but then, you’re good to go forever after.

 Tracking Down Problems

 You may still run into problems, though, especially when a font does not seem to update after exporting into the Adobe Fonts folder.
 In that case, switch to InDesign and choose Type > Find Font….
 In the upcoming dialog, select the font that is giving you a headache, then click on the Reveal in Finder button.
 You will be taken to the Finder location of the actual font file in use.
 This way, you can make sure if really the font you just exported is in use, or a previous version, or perhaps a conflicting font that is installed in one of the fonts folders of the system.

 Unfortunately, other Adobe apps like Illustrator do not offer this button in their Type > Find Fonts… dialog, so you have to open InDesign for that.
-And, if you run into trouble in Illustrator, you will also have to check in the app-specific Fonts folder.
+And, if you run into trouble in Illustrator, you will also have to check in Illustrator’s app-specific Fonts folder.